Related posts and pages

 Why do Japanese tea cups not have handles?

 You are supposed to appreciate the tea with all your senses by feeling the heat and the texture of the pottery.
 Also, Japanese tea isn’t made with boiling water, so there’s no danger of burning yourself on it.

 Why is sake sometimes spelt with an accent on the E?

 It’s to remind you to pronounce it, and not like the English word “sake” in “for the sake of the children”

 Why are beer TV commercials usually set at night but happoshu ads set during the day?

 I hadn’t noticed this one until I read it in the Japan Times, but it does seem to be true.
-The only theory that springs to mind is happoshu fitting in with lower class sports like fishing and horse racing
+Are happoshu drinkers all daytime drinkers??

 Why the pub in Narita town called the Barge Inn?

 Not the most common British pub name, and no canals near by at all, so this one kept we wondering for a while.
 Turns out it’s supposed to be the Japanese pronunciation of “Virgin”, the airline whose pilots’ drinking place it was set up as